 Overview

 Sprague Creek is a small campground located on the northeast shore of Lake McDonald, just off Going-to-the-Sun Road.
-Towed units and RVs exceeding 21 feet are not permitted in this campground.
+The maximum size limit allowed for all vehicles as well as combinations of vehicles and towed units in Sprague Creek Campground is 21 feet in length (including bumpers) and/or 8 feet in width (including mirrors).
 The campground is located within trees, providing shade during warm summers.
 Some sites near the shore have unobstructed views of Lake McDonald.
+All sites require a reservation.
+Most sites have a 6-month booking window with a good handful having a 4-day booking window.

 Recreation